 Many accident victims often wonder, “Do I need a personal injury lawyer?”
 While there is no legal requirement that you must hire a personal injury lawyer, a lawyer can help your claim in many ways.
 For example, our Morehead personal injury lawyers can help by:

 Our lawyers can take steps to protect your legal rights, such as making sure you file your claim in a timely manner.
-The following are some of the more common personal injury accidents that occur in Morehead, Kentucky:
+The following are some of the more common personal injury accidents:

 Motorcycle accidents are a common cause of personal injuries.
 In fact, in about 80% of collisions that involve a motorcycle and another vehicle, the motorcyclist is either killed or injured.
 Often, people in the larger passenger vehicle are not injured at all.
 Even though motorcycle accident fatalities have been dropping for a while, nearly 5,000 motorcyclists were killed in traffic accidents in 2018, and an additional 89,000 riders were hurt.
 It is a sobering statistic that motorcyclists in most recent years have been at least 28 times more likely to die in a traffic accident than the occupants of passenger vehicles.